johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 :::

-## Schema generation
+## Schema Generation

 Some web frameworks can generate an OpenAPI schema for you based on your configured routes.
-These include:
+Some examples include:

 - [NestJS](https://docs.nestjs.com/openapi/introduction)
 - [FastAPI](https://fastapi.tiangolo.com/)